IObert/twilio-sms-alphanumeric-sender-node/readme.md

     cd twilio-sms-alphanumeric-sender-node
     ```

 2. Create a new `.env` file.
-Here we're going to store the credentials we need to make calls to the API.
-You can find them in the [admin console](https://www.twilio.com/console).
-Insert them in the placeholders below and copy the lines in the file.
+Here you're going to store the credentials you need to make calls to the Twilio API; your Account SID and Auth Token.
+You can find them in the [Twilio Console](https://www.twilio.com/console).
+Copy the lines below into .env and then paste the values of the two Twilio credentials in place of the two placeholders.
     ```sh
     TWILIO_ACCOUNT_SID=YOUR_ACCOUNT_SID
     TWILIO_AUTH_TOKEN=YOUR_AUTH_TOKEN